 What if you had a resource to help you figure out the strengths and weaknesses of your first chapter?
 An objective, informative rubric to go by?

-If your first chapter doesn’t work for the reader, then you probably have lost a customer for life.
-Or a chance signing an agent and getting published.
+If your first chapter doesn’t work, then you have probably lost a customer for life.
+Or a chance to sign an agent or get a publishing contract.

 Don't leave things to chance.